Agile, sprints, project management, and architecture change

 49.4 What should stay stable and what can iterate

 The practical question at the heart of agile/architecture coexistence is: which decisions must remain stable across sprints, and which can evolve through delivery learning?
-Getting this boundary wrong in either direction produces the failures described in the opening story (too little stability) or the bureaucracy described in the 47-templates story from Module 56 (too much stability).
+Getting this boundary wrong in either direction produces the divergence of too little stability or the bureaucracy of too much stability.

 Usually stable across sprints